Zephyr™ 1.75mm Filament Extruder

 • 24VDC Power Supply minimum 15A

-• Required for the Zephyr™ cooling fan & heaters
+• Required for the Zephyr™ cooling fan (0.2A)

 • 24-48VDC Power Supply

-• Any open-source, firmware available, 3D Printer Controller Board
+• Or any open-source, firmware available, 3D Printer Controller Board:

 • Duet3D